Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

   topics.
 This setting acts an as override, and all content-specific discussion topics are divided by cohort.

-  .. note:: If you change the setting from **Cohort only selected content-
+  .. note:: If you change the setting from **Cohort selected content-specific
-     specific discussion topics** back to **Always cohort content-specific discussion topics**, all content-specific discussion topics are divided by cohort, regardless of their previous setting.
+     discussion topics** back to **Always cohort content-specific discussion topics**, all content-specific discussion topics are divided by cohort, regardless of their previous setting.
 Content-specific discussions that were previously unified are still shown as unified in the list, but their cohort setting is overridden by the setting, and you can no longer edit the cohort setting of individual content-specific discussion topics.

-* If you have **Cohort only selected content-specific discussion topics** selected, when you add discussion components to your course in Studio, the resulting discussion topics are unified, and all students can view and respond to them, regardless of the cohort they belong to.
+* If you have **Cohort selected content-specific discussion topics** selected, when you add discussion components to your course in Studio, the resulting discussion topics are unified, and all students can view and respond to them, regardless of the cohort they belong to.

-  If **Cohort only selected content-specific discussion topics** is selected, the list of content-specific discussion topics in the Instructor Dashboard is editable, and you can change the cohort setting for individual content- specific discussion topics.
+  If **Cohort selected content-specific discussion topics** is selected, the list of content-specific discussion topics in the Instructor Dashboard is editable, and you can change the cohort setting for individual content- specific discussion topics.